 We tend to overestimate how much we work and how many things we do when we often have a somewhat laid-back schedule in reality.
 With a little bit of awareness, we can reduce the time we wander idly and manage to go through our task list.

-Let’s say you want to read more but have no idea how to squeeze reading into your seemingly busy days.
+Let’s say you want to read more project management books but have no idea how to squeeze reading into your seemingly busy days.
 If you commute to work, you can read or listen to audiobooks on your way.
 You can also spend 10-15 minutes reading during your lunch break and generally read throughout the day when you are waiting on something or if you have a 10-minute break and reach for your phone for entertainment.
 If you are worried about sitting too much and moving too little, instead of spending another night playing video games, take that audiobook on a 30-minute walk in the evening.
 It’s a win-win!

 Delegating and outsourcing